 If you are looking to create special effects then pearlescent pigments may be just what you need.
 They look best when added into totally clear mediums such as resins.
 Many people ask us if they can add them into paint.
 In any normal paint the effect will be dull due to the opaque nature of paints and the fact that final dry paint films are very thin.
 As paints are applied only in a thin film, only true metallic pigments such as aluminium pigments give sufficient hiding power and lustre to give a good effect.
 We sell two grades of Aluminium Pigments (see Metallic Pigments).

-The basic difference between pearlescent powders, metallic powders and glitter powders
+The basic difference between pearlescent pigments, metallic pigments and glitter powders

 Glitter powders are usually of larger particle size.
 They are cut out of a large sheet and all particles are almost the same size.
 Modern glitter is usually manufactured from plastic and is rarely recycled leading to calls from scientists for plastic glitter to be banned.

 Metallic Pigments are fine particles of actual metal.
 We sell two grades of Aluminium Metallic Powder and both give excellent hiding power and an excellent shiny metallic effect.
 We use these in all our Metallic Paints to impart high hiding power (opacity).

 Pearlescent Pigments are made by coating small plate shaped particles of mica, synthetic mica or glass with various compounds.
-When the coating includes metal oxides some people call them 'metallic powders' which can make things a bit confusing as they are not metallic powders.
+When the coating includes metal oxides some people call them 'metallic pigments' which can make things a bit confusing as they are not actually metallic pigments.
 All our pigments in this section are based on coated mica.
-A superior (but extremely expensive) type of pearlescent pigment is based on coated glass.
-We offer a coarse Gold and Silver pearlescent glass pigments. which you will find in a product called "Cosmetic Diamond Powders".
-Although these are certified for cosmetics they are also wonderful to create sparkle in resin and general arts & crafts.
+A superior (but more expensive) type of pearlescent pigment is based on coated glass.
+We offer a large particle size Gold and Silver pearlescent glass pigments which you will find in a product called "Cosmetic Diamond Pearlescent Pigments".
+Although our Diamond Pigments are certified for cosmetics they are also wonderful to create sparkle in resin and general arts & crafts.